Dimensinfin/printer3d/README.md

 });
 ```

-        Then the target panel has an input field named "label" with label "ETIQUETA" and empty
+        Then the target panel has a input field named "label" with label "ETIQUETA" and empty

 # PROCEDURES